Body Contact, Battling & Checking Camps

 Repeat step #3 – 4 for the desired amount players wanting to sign up.

 YOU CAN SIGN UP MULTIPLE PLAYERS AND/OR MULTIPLE PROGRAMS ALL ON 1 SIGN UP FORM.
 NO NEED TO FILL OUT MULTIPLE SIGN FORMS FOR DIFFERENT PROGRAMS OR PLAYERS.
-THE SIGN-UP FORM BELOW LISTS ALL PROGRAMS FOR SUMMER 2024, NOT JUST THE PROGRAM DETAILED ON THIS PAGE.
+THE SIGN-UP FORM BELOW LISTS ALL PROGRAMS FOR SPRING & SUMMER 2025, NOT JUST THE PROGRAM DETAILED ON THIS PAGE.

-Make sure to double check and review your sign-up form before submitting.
+Review your sign-up form before submitting.
 After submitting you will receive an emailed copy of your form as a receipt.
-Make sure to check for this email and save or print a copy for your records!
+Save or print this email for your records.
+Check SPAM/Junk folder if email receipt not received within 1 - 2 minutes of submission.

 -